But, then what?

 The rest of this article assumes your night sky observing session is taking place around 10pm to midnight.
 If you’re actually looking at 3 or 4am, then bump on a season.
 For example, the objects you can see in spring at 10pm, you can see in the same place in the summer at 4am.

 It is something quite amazing to see the Andromeda galaxy through your telescope.
 If you never have, then read our backyard astronomer’s complete guide to finding Andromeda.

+In reality, we can’t resolve it to with a backyard scope to the quality of the picture above.
 But, standing there and realising that you are looking at the light of a trillion stars(!) some 2,000,000 light years outside of our own galaxy is really quite stunning.

 There are two other Messier objects near the Andromeda galaxy: M32, which is a dwarf elliptical galaxy (bright spot above and to the left of the Andromeda galaxy in the picture) and M110, which is another dwarf elliptical galaxy, this time at the bottom and to the right of centre in the picture.

 (As an interesting sidenote, M110 actually wasn’t added to the Messier catalog by Messier himself.)

 M15, Globular Cluster, Pegasus (map 75)